DVM000/BirdSpeciesIdentification_AudioMoth/README.md

-# Falco Naumanni Presence Detection
+# On-device Falco naumanni presence detection

 This repository contains MATLAB code and AudioMoth firmware modifications for detecting the presence of the _Falco naumanni_ species using audio recordings collected with AudioMoth device.
 The project integrates data curation, neural network training, and embedded implementation of the trained model on an AudioMoth device.